donovan-herion/jepsen-brite/README.md

 [Link to the app](https://j-brite.herokuapp.com/)

-This website is the first full stack project that I created
+This website is the first full stack project that I created.

 - CRUD system